MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

     ![Screenshot of Users option first in the list of security settings](./IMAGES/Lab02/L2P31.png)

 1. [] Switch the dropdown from **Omnichannel Users** to **Enabled Users** for the grid view so that your user will show in the list.
 You may have to select the ellipsis next to Chart Pane to open the contectual menu and select System Views to make the view dropdown visible.
+This may take several minutes for the page to display.

     ![Screenshot of Switching view in drop down to from Omnichannel Users to Enabled Users](./IMAGES/Lab02/L2P32.png)